 The Washington Center for Internships and Academic Seminars (TWC)

+The Washington Center for Internships and Academic Seminars (TWC) offers qualified UMass Lowell students the opportunity to work in any one of dozens of fields in private, public and nonprofit organizations in Washington, D.C.
 UMass Lowell has worked with TWC for over 10 years and has sent dozens of students to D.C. to participate in its various internship and seminar programs.
-Founded in 1975 as a nonprofit, independent, experiential education organization, TWC has more than 27,000 alumni worldwide.
-It has educational partnerships with approximately 850 colleges and universities nationwide and throughout the world, and works with more than 3,000 public, private and nonprofit organizations in the nation’s capital.
+Founded in 1975 as a nonprofit, independent, experiential education organization, TWC has more than 60,000 alumni worldwide.
+It has educational partnerships with colleges and universities nationwide and throughout the world, and works with hundreds internship partners in the nation’s capital.

 TWC's academic internship program is for students of all majors.
 Successful completion of a fall or spring semester internship will earn 12 academic credits; successful completion of a summer internship will earn 9 academic credits.

 - Salvatore Florio Jr. (Criminal Justice, ’20) interned with The U.S. Marshals Service in Fall 2019.
 Learn more about What It's Like to Intern with The U.S. Marshals Service.